rugbyprof/5143-OperatingSystems/Assignments/02-Shell.md

 ## Overview

 How does the shell execute a user command?
-The mechanism follows the steps given below:
+It interactively follows the steps given below:
-- The shell locates an executable file whose name is specified in the first string given from a keyboard input.
+- After start-up processing, your program repeatedly should perform these actions:
+- Print to stdout a prompt consisting of a percent sign followed by a space.
+- Read a line from stdin.
+- Lexically analyze the line to form an array of tokens.
+- Syntactically analyze (i.e. parse) the token array to form a command.
 - It creates a child process by duplicating itself.
-- The duplicated shell overloads its process image with the executable file.
 - The overloaded process receives all the remaining strings given from a keyboard input, and starts a command execution.

 Your shell must support the following types of commands: